mainkoon81/Study-R-Visualization/README.md

 ```
 <img src="https://user-images.githubusercontent.com/31917400/35760701-e1ce5ce6-0879-11e8-808a-e6f293bc4f09.jpg" width="600" height="160" />

- - Histogram of friend size
+ - Histogram of Users' **friend size**
    - 'friends_count' on x-axis
    - Outliers? then 'Limiting axis': `+ scale_x_continuous(limits = c(n, n), breaks)`
    - Faceting by 'gender': `+ facet_wrap( ~ variable)` or '+ facet_grid(gender ~ .)'
    - then ommiting NA values..it sould be dealt within the 'data' level: `data=subset(pf, !is.na(gender))`
+   - IF the relationship include categorical variable (such as 'gender'),
+     - STATISTICS - which side has more friend on average?
+     - To find average friend count by gender, we need `by(target variable, categorical variable, function)`

 ```
 ggplot(aes(x=friend_count), data=pf) + geom_histogram()